montyubuntu/plainToBind/README.md

   -V                prints version info and exits.

-The tool automatically assumes the rfs file resides in /somedir/ and asks for user confirmation:
+The tool automatically assumes the file resides in /somedir/ and asks for user confirmation:

 $./plainToBind.sh
 No input file given, assuming input file is: /somedir/dnsfile.txt